 Green Electronics 2025

-On 12 and 13 February 2025, the second edition of the Green Electronics Technology Forum took place at the Dr. Thompson's soap factory in Düsseldorf.
-Organised by Stannol, MTM Ruhrzinn, kolb Cleaning Technology and Stego Elektrotechnik, the event once again brought together experts from industry, science and associations to discuss sustainable practices in electronics manufacturing.
+On February 12 and 13, 2025, the second edition of the Green Electronics Technology Forum took place at the Dr. Thompson's soap factory in Düsseldorf.
+Organized by Stannol, MTM Ruhrzinn, kolb Cleaning Technology and Stego Elektrotechnik, the event once again brought together experts from industry, science and associations to discuss sustainable practices in electronics manufacturing.

 The speakers

-The event was hosted for the second time by Sabrina Nickel, who led through the programme with her expertise.
+The event was moderated for the second time by Sabrina Nickel, who led through the program with her expertise.
 This year's speakers included:

-- Johannes Röck (Siemens Digital Industries), who showed how digitalisation technologies can increase sustainability
+• Johannes Röck (Siemens Digital Industries), who showed how digitalization technologies can increase sustainability

-- Kilian Schwaiger (Association of German Metal Dealers and Recyclers), who discussed the circular economy as a strategic element
+• Kilian Schwaiger (Verband Deutscher Metallhändler und Recycler e.
+V.), who discussed the circular economy as a strategic element

-- Dr Mareike Haaß (in4ma), who analysed the state of sustainability in the EMS industry
+• Dr. Mareike Haaß (in4ma), who analyzed the state of sustainability in the EMS industry

 Sustainability management as an economic success factor

-In his keynote speech, Prof Dr Rüdiger Hahn from Heinrich Heine University Düsseldorf posed the question of when sustainability also pays off in microeconomic terms.
-He emphasised that sustainable action can make sense not only ethically but also economically if it is strategically integrated into corporate management.
+In his keynote speech, Prof. Dr. Rüdiger Hahn from Heinrich Heine University Düsseldorf posed the question of when sustainability also pays off in microeconomic terms.
+He emphasized that sustainable action can make sense not only ethically but also economically if it is strategically integrated into corporate management.

-His conclusion: there is more "success factor" in sustainability management than is often assumed – even many things that cannot be calculated in figures are nevertheless worthwhile.
-He emphasised that sustainability is a normative and ethical concept and not per se a means of maximising profits.
-He also warned against focusing too narrowly on short-term profits and pleaded for a holistic approach that harmonises social, ecological and economic goals.
+His conclusion: there is more "success factor" in sustainability management than is often assumed - even many things that cannot be calculated in figures are still worthwhile.
+He emphasized that sustainability is a normative and ethical concept and not per se a means of maximizing profits.
+He also warned against focusing too narrowly on short-term profits and pleaded for a holistic approach that harmonizes social, ecological and economic goals.

-Johannes Röck from Siemens Digital Industries demonstrated how digital technologies can contribute to increasing sustainability and cited digital twins and energy efficiency management as key technologies.
+Johannes Röck from Siemens Digital Industries demonstrated how digital technologies can contribute to increasing sustainability and named digital twins and energy efficiency management as key technologies.

 With the help of digital type plates, which can be called up via an ID link on the respective Siemens device, technical data, operating instructions or certificates, for example, can be called up online in the browser.

-With just one type of module, these ID links could save around 2.5 million A4 sheets of paper per year – equivalent to the total CO2 emissions of 27 cars.
+For just one type of module alone, these ID links could save around 2.5 million A4 sheets of paper per year - equivalent to thetotal CO2 emissions of 27 cars.

-Using the Simatic Energy Management System, Johannes Röck also showed how the energy consumption of machines can be significantly reduced through targeted data analysis and action planning – in one case study by up to 64 percent.
-He emphasised that resource transparency is a key factor for sustainability and that digitalisation should extend from the machine to the company.
+Using the Simatic Energy Management System, Johannes Röck also showed how the energy consumption of machines can be significantly reduced through targeted data analysis and action planning - in one case study by up to 64 percent.
+He emphasized that resource transparency is a key factor for sustainability and that digitalization should extend from the machine to the company.

 Engineering for a world worth living in

-Markus Glück emphasised in his presentation that 80 percent of sustainability costs are determined in the first 20 percent of product development.
+In his presentation, Prof. Dr.-Ing.
+Markus Glück emphasized that 80 percent of sustainability costs are determined in the first 20 percent of product development.
 Consequently, the main responsibility for the sustainability of a product or service lies in the hands of product planning and development.

-He therefore argued in favour of holistic engineering that takes the circular economy and ethical aspects into account from the outset.
+He therefore advocated holistic engineering that takes the circular economy and ethical aspects into account from the outset.
 An ethical compass must become the leading decision-making criterion in product development.

-It is important to sensitise the next generation of engineers to this topic, as they are pioneers of modern, holistic engineering.
-Engineers could assume responsibility by setting the course for areas such as water consumption, process management, raw material and energy requirements, but also raw material extraction, material selection, purchasing, processing, logistics and transport with their designs and material decisions.
-This urgently requires thinking and acting in cycles – a "design for circularity".
+It is important to sensitize the next generation of engineers to this topic, as they are pioneers of modern, holistic engineering.
+Engineers can assume responsibility by setting the course for areas such as water consumption, process management, raw material and energy requirements, as well as raw material extraction, material selection, purchasing, processing, logistics and transportation with their designs and material decisions.
+There is an urgent need to think and act in cycles - a "design for circularity".

 Circular economy: control over material flows